SpaceTeam/config_ecui/README.md

 `sudo docker network inspect bridge`

 - if either or both web and llserver refuse to start, try and check the docker environment variable for the correct config path

+- if the llserver crashes instantly check if influx is correctly installed